intelij/srt-marine/README.md

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Ready to run in production?
+Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more